aurbroszniowski/Rainfall-ehcache/README.md

 Performance tests are written in java

 ```
 ObjectGenerator<Long> keyGenerator = new LongGenerator();   // A class to generate Long values
- ObjectGenerator<byte[]> valueGenerator = ByteArrayGenerator.fixedLength(1000); // A class to generate byte arrays of 1000 bytes
+ObjectGenerator<byte[]> valueGenerator =
+        ByteArrayGenerator.fixedLength(1000); // A class to generate byte arrays of 1000 bytes

- StatisticsPeekHolder finalStats = Runner.setUp(  // Test runner, returns a StatisticsPeekHolder that holds the final stats summary
+StatisticsPeekHolder finalStats = Runner.setUp( // Test runner, returns a StatisticsPeekHolder
+                                                //    that holds the final stats summary
-        Scenario.scenario("Test phase").exec(     // a Scenario is a list of operations that will be executed
+        Scenario.scenario("Test phase").exec(   // a Scenario is a list of operations that
+                                                //    will be executed
-            put(Long.class, byte[].class)         // an operation (put) that will put Long objects as keys and byte[] objects as values.
+            put(Long.class, byte[].class)     // an operation (put) that will put Long objects
+                                              //      as keys and byte[] objects as values.
-                .using(keyGenerator, valueGenerator)  // We use a Long generator as a key generator, and a byte array generator for values
+               .using(keyGenerator, valueGenerator) // use a Long generator as a key generator
+                                                      // and a byte array generator for values
-                .atRandom(GAUSSIAN, 0, 100000, 5000), // The distribution of keys will be gaussian, to simulate a real-life scenario where only a limited set of keys are more often accessed
+               .atRandom(GAUSSIAN, 0, 100000, 5000), // The distribution of keys will be
+                                                     //  gaussian, to simulate a real-life
+                                                     //  scenario where only a limited set
+                                                     //  of keys are more often accessed
             get(Long.class, byte[].class).withWeight(0.80) // another operation (get)
                 .using(keyGenerator, valueGenerator)
                 .atRandom(GAUSSIAN, 0, 100000, 5000)